Italian Romaine Wedge Salad

 For the salad

-• Prepare the crispy prosciutto by preheating your oven to 350°F, placing the prosciutto on a cooling rack which is set on top of a baking sheet, and baking for 6-8 minutes per side, or until crispy.
+• Prepare the crispy prosciutto by preheating your oven to 350°F, placing 4 slices prosciutto on a cooling rack which is set on top of a baking sheet, and baking for 6-8 minutes per side, or until crispy.
 Set aside on paper towels to drain.
 Alternatively, you could cook it in a pan on the stove top over medium low heat until crispy.

-For the Creamy Balsamic Greek Yogurt Vinaigrette Dressing
+For the Creamy Balsamic Dressing

-For the Parmesan Polenta Croutons
+For the Polenta Croutons

 • Bring to a boil, then cook, stirring almost constantly, for 15-20 minutes, or until the polenta is thick and sticky.